rdevries-thoughtworks/leap_se/pages/docs/platform/guide/commands.md

 Show last deploy only

+# leap info  FILTER

+Prints information regarding facts, history, and running processes for a node or nodes.

+The FILTER can be the name of a node, service, or tag.

 # leap inspect  FILE

 Prints details about a file.
 Alternately, the argument FILE can be the name of a node, service or tag.